-" Notice of Intent" or "NOI" means an application for coverage under a NPDES Permit.
+"NOI [Notice of Intent]" or "NOI" means an application for coverage under the General Stormwatera NPDES Permits.

-"Non-Point Source " or "NPS" means diffuse, widespread sources of pollution.
+"Non-Point Source Pollution (NPS)" or "NPS" means diffuse, widespread sources of pollution.
 These sources may be large or small, but are generally numerous throughout a watershed.
 Non-Point Sources include but are not limited to urban, agricultural, or industrial areas, roads, highways, construction sites, communities served by septic systems, recreational boating activities, timber harvesting, mining, livestock grazing, as well as physical changes to stream channels, and habitat degradation.
 NPS pollution can occur year round any time rainfall, snowmelt, irrigation, or any other source of water runs over land or through the ground, picks up pollutants from these numerous, diffuse sources and deposits them into rivers, lakes, and coastal waters, or introduces them into groundwater.